beneboeck/phy-inf-gen-mod-wireless/README.md

 The directory `src/utils` contains auxiliary functions.

 The files `demo1_ofdm_csgmm_visual.py`, `demo2_3gpp_csvae.py`, and `demo3_ofdm_csvae.py` are standalone demo files that can be used to make you more familiar with the code.
 In particular, `demo1_ofdm_csgmm_visual.py` can be run on a CPU as it uses a numpy implementation of CSGMM (a pytorch version for CUDA can also be found in the modules folder).
-It plots generated samples during training, similar to the illustrations below. `demo2_3gpp_csvae.py`, and `demo3_ofdm_csvae.py` both can be run a GPU and train the CSVAE for SIMO and OFDM channel data, respectively.
+It plots generated samples during training, similar to the illustrations below. `demo2_3gpp_csvae.py`, and `demo3_ofdm_csvae.py` both can be run on a GPU and train the CSVAE for SIMO and OFDM channel data, respectively.
 The scripts store exemplary generated samples over training in the `src/results/demos/demo2` and `src/results/demos/demo3` folder, respectively.

 ## Citation
 If you are using this code for your research, please cite